Frequently Asked Questions

 - References: three from a supervisor, employer, or teacher.

 The application process is very competitive.
-We typically receive between 100-200 applicants each application cycle for a class of 30 students.
+We typically receive between 100-200 applications each cycle for a class of 30 students.

 Unlike most of the programs offered at the DATC, the Practical Nurse program is taught in a “defined-entry, defined-exit” method.
 This means that all students attend the same courses at the same times set up for the program.
 For more information, please see “What are the days/hours of the Practical Nurse program?”

 We have made some exciting changes to our program curriculum.
-We are introducing a new Orientation to Practical Nursing course that is designed to prepare students entering the DATC Practical Nurse Program for clinical rotations within the community.
-This course will be offered to accepted students the semester prior to starting the program.
+We are introducing a new Orientation to Practical Nursing course that is designed to prepare students entering the DATC Practical Nurse Program and for clinical rotations within the community.

-We have made adjustments to our program courses and have listed those details in our Course Descriptions here: Practical Nurse Catalog Year 2016.
+We have made adjustments to our program courses and have listed those details in our Course Descriptions.

-The new Orientation to Practical Nursing will be a 6-8 week course that will meet at the DATC two to three times a week.
+The PN program starts with the new Orientation to Practical Nursing course which will meet at the DATC 2-3 times a week for 6-8 weeks.
 This orientation course will start in February, July, and October each year.

-Theory courses for the program start in January, May, and August and are held on Mondays, Tuesdays, and Wednesdays from 8:00 a.m. to 2:30 p.m.
+Theory courses for the program start in January, May, and August, after completing Orientation to Practical Nursing, and are held on Mondays, Tuesdays, and Wednesdays from 8:00 a.m. to 2:30 p.m.
 There may be some skills labs or pass-offs that will keep you after class until 4:30 p.m.
 Clinical courses are held on Thursdays and Fridays.
 The exact hours of your clinical courses will depend on which hospital you are assigned, but they are typically 8-12 hours long.
-Nursing students are expected to attend all these hours.
 No part-time or evening hours are available at this time.

 Transcripts can be included with your application or mailed separately.
-They can be mailed here:
+They can be mailed to:

 Practical Nurse Program